miketang84/sapper/README.md

 cargo run
 ```

-to boot server, and visit
+and open the browser, visit

 `http://localhost:1337/`

-and
+or

 `http://localhost:1337/test`